GENERAL ELECTION (MIDTERM)

 ID required to vote?

-APPLICATION DEADLINE: Must be received by 2:00 p.m. on the Saturday before Election Day.
+By Mail: Received by 2:00 p.m. on the Saturday before Election Day.

 Contact your state representatives and ask them to allow "No-Excuse Absentee Voting" for all Michigan voters.

 LIMITED.
 Only Absentee Voters may Vote-by-Mail.
 See ABSENTEE VOTING for more info.